Mqtth3w/keto-recipes-telegram-bot/README.md

 # Keto recipes Telegram bot [![Awesome](https://cdn.jsdelivr.net/gh/sindresorhus/awesome@d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/Mqtth3w/keto-receips-Telegram-bot)

 A Telegram bot to receive ketogenic recipes for breakfast, lunch and dinner every day.
+This bot is based on a database of 120 ketogenic dishes but it can be used with any type of dishes by adding them to the database.

 ## How to deploy the bot completely free ([Cloudflare](https://www.cloudflare.com/) based)
 It can handle 100k requests for free per day (Cloudflare limits).